Project Smile - From Georgia to Belize

 Project Smile Team Savannah under the leadership of Dr. Steve Acuff has been going to Belize for 26 years.
 Project Smile Team Woodbine, under the leadership of Dr. Rob Baird have been going to Belize for 20 years.
 Volunteers from Georgia, Virginia, Ohio, North Caroline, Colorado, Florida, California, and New York have participated in our missions to Belize.

-Dr. Baird with Team Woodbine will be going to Belize March 2-9, 2019.
+Dr. Baird with Team Woodbine were in Belize March 2020.

 Project Smile, Inc. has been a nonprofit corporation with a tax-free status as determined by the Internal Revenue Service in section 501 (c) (3).
 Your tax deductible contribution goes toward supplies for the clinics and to assist with the expenses for dental assistants and hygienists.
 DENTISTS PAY THEIR OWN WAY!

 Frances Kathleen “Kay” Riley Thigpen RDH BSDHed Armstrong Atlantic State University

 1992- Anglican Bishop Desmond Smith of Belize came to Augusta and was introduced to Dr. James Clark (professor of periodontal dentistry at MCG and member of the Episcopal church in Augusta).
 Dr. Clark then recruited another professor of pediatric dentistry at MCG.
 Dr. D. Stephen Acuff was then recruited by deacon Susan Harrison of Savannah, who was in Augusta at the time.
 (Dr. Acuff was involved in other outreach programs).